 This cutting remark shatters the girl’s confidence, and, as her mother predicted, she can no longer win.
 Her voiceover concludes the story with, “This power I had, this belief in myself...
 I could actually feel it draining away… All the secrets I once saw...
 I couldn't see them anymore.
 All I could see was — were my mistakes, my weaknesses.”

 The problem with narcissistic parents is that, although the focus seems to be on the child, there is actually very little regard for the child in their parenting style.
-When her daughter insulted her own ego, the mother in the film no longer saw use for her the young girl’s talent.
-She didn’t support her daughter playing chess, because it made her daughter feel good or gave her confidence.
-She supported it, because it gave her the chance to feel like a winner, to bask in her child’s accomplishments and take credit for skills that were not her own.
+When her daughter insulted her own ego, the mother in the film no longer saw any use for her the young girl’s talent.
+She didn’t support her daughter playing chess because it made her daughter feel good or gave her confidence.
+She supported it because it gave her the chance to feel like a winner, to bask in her child’s accomplishments, and to take credit for skills that were not her own.

 The obsession or focus a narcissistic parent has on a child often has to do with the parent’s own emotional needs.
 Narcissistic parents support children’s “greatness” and encourage their talents, with the excuse that they love their child and are sacrificing themselves for the child’s future.
 In fact, just the opposite is often true.
 The so-called support these parents offer is actually a great deal of pressure, while the love they feel they’re giving their kids is, in truth, an emotional hunger that is draining to a child.

 In my interview with psychologist Dr. Pat Love for PsychAlive.org, she wisely pointed out that the best thing a parent can do for their child is to have their adult needs met by other adults.
 When we relate to our children, it’s so important to continually ask ourselves, are we taking actions to meet their needs or are we using the child to meet our own?
 Is the hug we give them to offer them something or to take something from them?
 Is their performance in school important to us because we care about their future or because we care about our performance as a parent?